Could Airbnb jeopardise our insurance?

 Otherwise, it is up to the council to enforce zoning regulations.
 You will need to contact your broker or insurer to see if using a unit for short-term letting may impact all or part of your insurance policy by making it void.

-Kemps Petersons Legal are an affordable strata specialist law firm that provides specialised by-laws services and advice.
+Kemps Petersons Legal is an affordable strata specialist law firm that provides specialised by-laws services and advice.
 If you need further help after talking to your insurance broker and are still concerned about liability, visit them here.